On this page

 Apply for certification

-- apply for a new certificate, for example, if you are buying a provider or developing a new site
+- apply for a new certificate (eg, for a new site or provider purchase)

 - renew an existing certificate

-- apply for additional services on an existing certificate or notify the Ministry if you are moving premises
+- apply for additional services on an existing certificate or notify a change of premises.

-If you are unable to submit an application online please contact us for assistance.
+Need help?
+If you're unable to apply online, please contact us for assistance.

 Supporting information